 Every climate is different.
 Subject your samples to a variety of temperatures and humidity levels.
 Make sure that the flooring does not buckle, swell, or warp in the various temperatures.
-If the vinyl will be used in a specific room, make sure to place the samples in that room for a day or two to see how the flooring reacts in the space.
+If you are using vinyl in a specific room, make sure to place the samples in that room for a day or two to see how the flooring reacts in the space.
 This is especially important if the flooring is intended for a basement.

 Compare Colors in Various Lighting

 The look of the vinyl flooring is incredibly important.
-Because flooring is an investment, it is important to select a color that looks great now but also stands up to the test of time without going out of fashion.
-Place Each sample in many different rooms of the home and look at them against the wall color, trim color, cabinetry, and furniture in your home.
+Because flooring is an investment, it is important to select a color that looks great now but will also stand the test of time.
+Place each sample in different rooms of the home.
+Compare them against the wall color, trim color, cabinetry, and furniture in your home.

 Natural light and artificial light can cause the color of the flooring to look very different.
 Move the samples throughout the home and look at them in various lighting situations.
 Samples placed under a window or in front of a sliding glass door will look different than samples placed in a laundry room or closet void of natural light.
 The light can also vary greatly at different times of day.
 Look at them in the morning, mid-day, and evening to make sure you like the look of the color at all times.